xqiu35/Simple_Graphic_Engine/README.md

 Source code are present in glPractice file <br/>

-Project can be built in debug mode, x64 platform using using Visual Studio 2013 <br/>
+Project can be built in debug mode, x64 platform using Visual Studio 2013 <br/>

 Sample program is present in main.cpp.
 The program draws a rotating cube in the window. <br/>